ulhaqi12/ulhaqi12/README.md

-- 🔭 Working on machine learning and NLP application using Python.
+- 🔭 Working on machine learning and NLP applications using Python.
-- 🌱 I’m currently learning about NLP and LLMs.
+- 🌱 I’m currently learning about LLMs.
 - 👯 I’m looking to collaborate on NLP Projects and libraries.

 <br>